 The supervisor must help the candidate report to the department that the thesis will soon be ready for submission (beginning 6 months prior to submission).

-VI Requirements pertaining to the thesis, pursuant to Sections 10 and 12 of the Regulations
+VI Requirements pertaining to the dissertation, pursuant to Sections 10 and 12 of the Regulations

-An article-based thesis consists of articles and a summary section.
-The Faculty has developed separate guidelines for article-based theses and for the summary section.
+An article-based dissertation consists of articles and an extended abstract section.
+The Faculty has developed separate guidelines for article-based theses and for the extended abstract section.
 We direct your attention to these.

 For the language used in the thesis, we refer you to the programme study plan.

-4. Submission of the thesis, pursuant to section 12
+4. Submission of the dissertation, pursuant to section 12

-The application to have the thesis assessed must be addressed to the Faculty.
+The application to have the dissertation assessed must be addressed to the Faculty.
 Five copies of the thesis must be enclosed with the application.
-The thesis must also be delivered electronically as a PDF.
+The dissertation must also be delivered electronically as a PDF.

 When submitting the thesis, the department/unit must confirm that the training component was completed as anticipated.
 The confirmation must specify the content of the training component.

-An additional thirty (30) copies, as part of the documentation for assessment, must be submitted once the thesis has been approved for disputation.
+An additional thirty (30) copies, as part of the documentation for assessment, must be submitted once the dissertation has been approved for disputation.
 For printing requirements, reference is made to Point VIII.